 - It helps establish you as an industry authority and thought leader.

 - It helps drive more traffic and leads back to your website.

 - It’s a great channel to converse and engage with your audience and customers.

 - It’s an excellent way to let your business’s personality to shine through as you develop a blogging voice.

 - It’s a great way to get valuable inbound links!

 Blogging doesn’t have to be hard, and it certainly isn’t as difficult as you think.
 There are plenty of blogging tools you can use to get started.
-If the ability to create content regularly is your main concern, there are inexpensive blog writing services (called Content Marketplaces) that will help you get started.
-If you still need proof blogging works, here are some stats that will help convince you:
+If the ability to create content regularly is your main concern, there are inexpensive blog writing services (called Content Marketplaces) that will help you get going.
+Still need proof blogging works?
+Here are some stats to hammer the point home: